 Not interested?
 After your interview, you may decide the position isn’t for you.
 It’s appropriate to send a thank-you email to the interviewer thanking them for their time and letting them know you are not interested in moving forward because you don’t think the position is a good fit or have found another opportunity.
 Keep your email short and professional without offering details.

-If you have questions about interviewing, following-up after your interview or any aspect of employment, call 800-342-9647 to speak to a career coach.
+If you have questions about interviewing, following-up after your interview or any aspect of employment, call Military OneSource at 800-342-9647 to speak to a SECO career coach or use the Live Chat feature on MySECO.
 You may also want to review GCF LearnFree Following Up after an Interview for additional tips and information.